How to Install Audacity Debian 12, 11 or 10

 | sudo tee /etc/apt/sources.list.d/deb-multimedia.list

-Attention: Should the import command provided earlier fail, you might need to add certain packages.
+Attention: Should the import command provided earlier fail, you might need to add specific packages.
 Execute the following:

 sudo apt install dirmngr software-properties-common apt-transport-https curl lsb-release ca-certificates -y